 Professor Kennedy is a Professor in Neurology and Paediatrics, Consultant and Clinical Lead in Paediatric Neurology.
 He has over 20 years' experience in general paediatric neurology, with a special interest in neuro-oncology.

 He is a member of the UK (CCLG) and European (SIOP) Brain Tumour committees and chair of their respective Quality of Survival working groups.
-He is also the President of the European Paediatric Neurology Society.

 Professor Kennedy and his team are working towards improving the communication process (after treatment) between children with brain tumours, their parents and doctor.